Wea017net/GkmStatus/README_en.md

     ```
 3. Open the project and build it.

-## Disclaimer

-> [!WARNING]
-> **Use this software at your own risk.**
-> The author assumes no responsibility for any damages (including but not limited to loss of data, PC malfunction, impact on your Discord account, or any other troubles) arising from the use of this software.

-* **Compliance**: This software is developed in compliance with the Discord Terms of Service.
-However, the author provides no guarantee regarding its continued safety or compatibility.
-* **Unofficial Project**: This app is an unofficial fan project and is not affiliated with Bandai Namco Entertainment Inc., QualiArts, Inc., or any related entities.
-* **Suspension of Service**: This project may be suspended or removed without notice upon request from the rights holders or at the author's discretion.
-* **Functionality**: While designed using standard Discord RPC features, its functionality may become unavailable due to updates or specification changes by Discord.

 ## Feedback / Bug Reports

 Feel free to report bugs or request features via [Issues](https://github.com/Wea017net/GkmStatus/issues) or via Direct Message on X ( [@Wea017net](https://x.com/Wea017net) ).

 ## License

-This project is licensed under the [Mozilla Public License 2.0 (MPL 2.0)](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

+## Disclaimer

+> [!WARNING]
+> **Please use this software at your own risk.** > The author assumes no responsibility for any damages (including but not limited to loss of data, PC malfunction, impact on Discord accounts, or other troubles) resulting from the use of this software.

+### About this Project

+This project is an **unofficial fan-made application** related to *Gakuen Idolmaster* and is published strictly as a non-commercial fan activity.

+This project is **in no way affiliated with, authorized, or endorsed by** Bandai Namco Entertainment Inc., QualiArts, Inc., or any related entities.

+All trademarks, copyrights, and related rights concerning *Gakuen Idolmaster* belong to Bandai Namco Entertainment Inc. and their respective rights holders.

+### Regarding Requests from Rights Holders

+The publication and distribution of this project may be suspended without notice upon request from the rights holders or if the author deems it inappropriate.

+### Regarding External Services

+This application utilizes Discord's Rich Presence feature.
+Functions may become unavailable without notice due to specification changes or updates by Discord.

 ## Libraries & Assets